chainpoint/chainpoint-js/README.md

 ### Submit Hash(es)

 This is an HTTP request that passes an Array of hash(es) to a Gateway.
 The Gateway will return a Version 1 UUID for each hash submitted.
 This `proofId` is used later for retrieving a proof.
-By default the client attempts to discovery free Gateways, but this can be overridden by passing an array of Gateway URIs as an argument.
+By default the client attempts to discover public Gateways, but this can be overridden by passing an array of Gateway URIs as an argument.

 ### Get Proof(s)